maharshi4697/OneFC_Assignment/README.md

     python Assignment.py --help

+To generate the error json, use 'data_new.csv' instead of 'data.csv' and use 'schema.json'. 'schema_new.json' will not work for 'Assignment.py', 'schema_new.json' is meant to used with 'Assignment_New.py'

 The Python Script, 'Assignment_New.py' is a more optimized form of 'Assignment.py'.
 To run this code, use the Json schema, 'schema_new.json' instead of 'schema.json'.
 The schema_new.json has been modified to verify patterns using the schema instead of hard coding it.
 The benefit is that only 1 source of truth needs to be maintained and everytime something needs to be changed, the code doesn't need to be changed, only the 'schema_new.json' should be modified.